 Adds Patricia Goldsmith, CancerCare's CEO, "Lung cancer remains the leading cause of cancer deaths in the U.S. However, significant medical breakthroughs over the past five years alone have led to a 22% increase in survival rates—indicative of just how quickly advancements in research are moving in the lung cancer field."
 Goldsmith continues, "CancerCare and LUNGevity offer complementary services that make a world of difference to our cancer patient communities.
 In particular, this partnership further enhances LUNGevity's unsurpassed standing as the nation's foremost lung cancer organization."

 Founded in 1944, CancerCare is the leading national organization providing free, professional support services and information to help people manage the emotional, practical and financial challenges of cancer.
-Our comprehensive services include case management, counseling and support groups over the phone, online and in-person, educational workshops, publications and financial and co-payment assistance.
-All CancerCare services are provided by master’s-prepared oncology social workers and world-leading cancer experts.
+Our comprehensive services include resource navigation, counseling and support groups over the phone, online and in-person, educational workshops, publications and financial and co-payment assistance.
+All CancerCare services are provided by master's-prepared oncology social workers and world-leading cancer experts.
 To learn more, visit www.cancercare.org or call 800-813-HOPE (4673).

 About LUNGevity Foundation